mariusrubo/Unity-EyeTracking-RegionsOfInterest/README.md

 # Cite
 When using this code in your academic work, please cite the paper in which I first introduced it:

 Rubo, M., & Gamer, M. (2020).
-Stronger reactivity to social gaze in virtual reality compared to a classical laboratory environment. *British Journal of Psychology*.
+Stronger reactivity to social gaze in virtual reality compared to a classical laboratory environment. *British Journal of Psychology,* 112(1), 301-314.